 How to Register

 Willy Street Co-op sponsors events related to nutrition, sustainable agriculture, food preparation, and cooperative education.
-Classes are planned and scheduled on a trimester timeline and instructors are either hired from internal staff or contracted with externally.
-If you’re interested in teaching a class, please contact our Education and Outreach Coordinator at firstname.lastname@example.org.
+Classes are planned and scheduled on a quarterly timeline and instructors are either hired from internal staff or contracted with externally.
+If you’re interested in teaching a class, please contact the Education and Outreach Coordinator.